k-ghangas/Project1/README.md

 # First Project

-This i My First Project in Git
+This is My First Project in Git